nst/StravaBook/README.md

 Generating the book is an incremental process.

-Essentially, `book.py` will parse `activities_ids.json` and build one page per activites.
+Essentially, `book.py` will parse `activities_ids.json` and build one page per list of activities.

-`book.py` can be used with options, depending on need you want to achieve.
+`book.py` can be used with options, depending on what you want to achieve.

     python3 book.py
         -s --sequential       Sequential (no parallelism)